Tax in Lebanon

 When is the Lebanese annual return due?

-Personal returns due 30 April.
-Corporate annual returns due 31 May.
-VAT quarterly.
+Personal income tax returns are due 30 April for the prior calendar year.
+Corporate returns are due 31 May.
+VAT is filed quarterly.
+Salary income is withheld monthly via PAYE.

 Who is a Lebanese tax resident?